Encarnación, Paraguay

-and a population of 93,497 (2002 Census), and the Greater Encarnacion area has a population of over 220,000 according to a 2020 estimate.
+and a population of 106,842 (2022 Census), and the Greater Encarnacion area has a population of around 200,000.
 Encarnación is the third-largest city of Paraguay.
 The city was originally named Nuestra Señora de la Anunciación de Itapúa, and is considered the capital of summer by most of its inhabitants.

 Encarnación is connected to the Argentine city of Posadas by the San Roque González de Santa Cruz Bridge and the International Train.
 The city is located on Route 1, some 370 km (225 miles) from Asunción, and located on Route 6, some 280 km (175 miles) from Ciudad del Este.
 Due to its proximity, many Argentines travel to the city.
 The city is an important financing centre of Paraguay and maintains a commercial relationship with Argentine Posadas.

 The Teniente Amin Ayub Gonzalez Airport (IATA: ENO, ICAO: SGEN), at coordinates 27°13′23″S 55°50′03″W, is 12 kilometres from the city, is the third most important airport of the country.
 Encarnación was a host city for the 2003 Futsal Men's World Cup.